ISC2 CISSP

 Renewing your CISSP certification

-The steps for obtaining and maintaining a CISSP certificate may be tedious, but it is a requirement because the world of information security is constantly evolving.
-The ISC2 has devised these guidelines to ensure the highest standards when it comes to working professionals.
+The steps for obtaining and maintaining a CISSP certificate may be tedious, but it’s a necessity in order to keep up with the ever-evolving world of information.
+This helps the ISC2 ensure the highest standards when it comes to the cybersecurity professionals it certifies.